Long work hours are a killer, WHO study shows

 The joint study, produced by the WHO and the International Labour Organization, showed that most victims (72%) were men and were middle-aged or older.
 Often, the deaths occurred much later in life, sometimes decades later, than the shifts worked.

-It also showed that people living in Southeast Asia and the Western Pacific region — a WHO-defined region which includes China, Japan and Australia — were the most affected.
+It also showed that people living in Southeast Asia and the Western Pacific region — a WHO-defined region that includes China, Japan and Australia — were the most affected.

 Overall, the study — drawing on data from 194 countries — said that working 55 hours or more a week is associated with a 35% higher risk of stroke and a 17% higher risk of dying from ischemic heart disease compared with a 35 to 40 hour working week.